Senior Life Insurance: How to Navigate the Options If You're Over 50

 But to give you a general sense of how age, gender, and policy type affect premiums, imagine that you're a non-smoking senior in good health who wants to purchase $250,000 of coverage.

-If you're a woman, the average monthly cost to purchase a 20-year term life policy at age 50 is about $30.
+According to NerdWallet, if you're a woman, the average monthly cost to purchase a 20-year term life policy at age 50 is about $30.
 At age 60, that cost jumps to about $75.
-At those same ages, whole life insurance is about $384 and $628 monthly, respectively.5
+At those same ages, whole life insurance is about $384 and $628 monthly, respectively.

-If you're a male non-smoker in good health, the average cost to buy a 20-year term life policy at age 50 (for the same amount of coverage) is roughly $39 per month.
+NerdWallet says that if you're a male non-smoker in good health, the average cost to buy a 20-year term life policy at age 50 (for the same amount of coverage) is roughly $39 per month.
 For a 60-year-old, term life insurance costs about $106 per month.
-When it comes to whole life insurance, the average monthly cost for a man is about $462 at age 50 and $759 at age 60.5
+When it comes to whole life insurance, the average monthly cost for a man is about $462 at age 50 and $759 at age 60.

 For a 70-year-old man or woman, it would probably cost at least three times the amount for life insurance (compared to rates for a 50-year-old).
 Plus, keep in mind that not all policies come with fixed premiums.
 Under some life insurance plans, premiums increase at specified intervals.
 So the best life insurance for seniors over 70 is generally term life with a fixed premium.
 However, your circumstances may necessitate different options that tend to cost more, such as guaranteed universal life, burial insurance, or a guaranteed-acceptance plan.